 Compute Engine blocks or restricts traffic through all of the following ports/protocols between the Internet and virtual machines, and between two virtual machines when traffic is addressed to their external IP addresses through these ports (this also includes load-balanced addresses).

-All outgoing traffic to port 25 (SMTP) is blocked.
+- All outgoing traffic to port 25 (SMTP) is blocked.

-Most outgoing traffic to port 465 or 587 (SMTP over SSL) is blocked, except for known Google IP addresses.
+- Most outgoing traffic to port 465 or 587 (SMTP over SSL) is blocked, except for known Google IP addresses.

-Traffic that uses a protocol other than TCP, UDP, and ICMP is blocked, unless explicitly allowed through Protocol Forwarding.
+- Traffic that uses a protocol other than TCP, UDP, and ICMP is blocked, unless explicitly allowed through Protocol Forwarding.

 I tried and yes, from the instance I was unable to go to other servers outside google’s network at port 25.
 Is sad, because everyone needs to send email to a email server, even a WordPress send emails with the password to their users.

-I asked google about that and at least offer some possible solutions: This is a protection against spam as all mail ports are blocked.
+I asked google about that and at least offer some possible solutions:

 There are two ways to handle this.
 One is to use one of the proxy services we list in the help.
 The other is to contact Google and ask for it to be unblocked.